Charminbear/QueryStringConverter/readme.md

     * silentErrors {boolean} - if set to true, no errors will be thrown, invalid keys or values are ignored
     * adapter {String} - specify the adapter to be used by this instance (defaults to 'sequelize')
     * customAdapterElements {Map} - Map of custom adapter-elements to be used
-* registerAdapter(name, adapter) - Add a new adapter which can then be used within the adapter-option passed to createInstance identified by the name
+* ~~registerAdapter(name, adapter) - Add a new adapter which can then be used within the adapter-option passed to createInstance identified by the name~~ *NOT YET IMPLEMENTED*
 * setDefaultOptions(options) - takes in the same Options as the *createInstance* Methods.
 All further calls to **createInstance** will use those options to create an instance.